Egyptian National Police

-Egyptian National Police or ENP is a department of the Ministry of Interior of Egypt.
+Egyptian National Police or ENP is the national police force of Egypt responsible for law enforcement.
+It is a department in the Ministry of Interior.

 National organization

-The Ministry of Interior divides the functions of the police and public security among four Deputy Ministers of Interior while the Minister of Interior himself retained responsibility for state security (Qitaa' al-amn al-watani), investigations and overall organization.
+The Ministry of Interior divides the functions of the police and public security among four Deputy Ministers of Interior while the Minister of Interior himself retained responsibility for National Security (Qitaa' al-amn al-watani), investigations and overall organization.